What to Do After a Dog Bite

 After a dog bite in Texas, understanding how to report it and the subsequent procedures is crucial for both the victim and the dog owner.
 In Texas, specific protocols are in place to manage such incidents, ensuring public safety and proper animal control.
+If you have questions, call our experienced dog bite attorney at (281) 587-1111.

 Immediate Steps Following a Dog Bite

-Seek Medical Attention: Regardless of the severity, it’s imperative to consult a healthcare professional promptly.
+- Seek Medical Attention: Regardless of the severity, itโs imperative to consult a healthcare professional promptly.
 Getting medical help ensures appropriate wound care and addresses potential infections, such as rabies.

-Report the Incident: Texas law mandates reporting all animal bites.
+- Report the Incident: Texas law mandates reporting all animal bites.
 Contact local animal control or law enforcement authorities to file a report.
 For instance, individuals can report an animal bite in Houston by calling 311.

 The Investigation Process After Reporting a Dog Bite